oculos/oculos.github.io/_posts/2020-11-23-Setuo\ Linux\ Image\ for\ Horizon\ Instant\ Clones\ with\ Active\ Directory.markdown

 #### Configuring your `/etc/sssd/sssd.conf`

-As I said, VMWare does not mention using AD as a source of authentication.
+As I said, VMware does not mention using AD as a source of authentication.
 Configure this by editing your `/etc/sssd/sssd.conf`.
 Here is an example of a working configuration:

 ```
 [sssd]